CCA-Public/scope/README.md

 * **Collection**: This is the highest level of organization, and may correspond to an archive or other assembled collection of materials.
 Each Collection belongs to a Department, which allows end users to filter Collections by type.
 * **Folder**: Folders belong to Collections, and correspond to an Archival Information Package (AIP) and Dissemination Information Package (DIP), which in turn contain one to many digital files.
 * **Digital File**: Individual digital files also have detailed pages within the application, containing detailed metadata from the AIP METS file, including a list of PREMIS events.
+Digital Files should never be created manually, but only generated via parsing of the METS file when a new Folder/DIP is added.

 ## Uploading new DIPs